|

 Not far from the center, is the off-center (the literal translation of

-the Greek word "eccentric") The Reduced Shakespeare Company ,
+the Greek word "eccentric") The Reduced Shakespeare Company, who have performed at the Criterion Theater since 1995.

 The specialty of the Reduced Shakepeare Company is a rapid, highly